-Despite CurrentC no longer being offered, mobile payments are still expected to rise.
-You'll need to be aware of the various services offered in order to provide options to your customers.
+Despite CurrentC’s shutdown, experts still expect mobile payments to grow.
+You’ll need to be aware of the various services offered in order to provide options to your customers.

 Samsung Pay, Apple Pay, and Android Pay (formerly Google Wallet) are the major players in this space.
 Accepting payments from Apple and Android Pay only requires you to have an NFC-enabled POS system.
-While Samsung Pay utilizes NFC payments, it also uses MST technology, which allows phone payments on machines where cards are swiped (although not card-fed machines).
+While Samsung Pay utilizes NFC payments, it also uses MST technology.
+MST allows phone payments on machines where customers swipe cards.

 In addition to these applications, banks like Chase, Citibank, Bank of America, and Wells Fargo are also developing their own mobile payment apps (or adding the functionality to existing apps).

 Individual stores have also been introducing their own apps.
 Walmart Pay and the Starbucks app are examples of these store-specific cards.
-These apps often go beyond payments, allowing customers to shop, order, and pay, while offering rewards, coupons, savings, and other incentives.
+These apps often go beyond payments.
+They also offer rewards, coupons, savings, and other incentives.